ywuhub/Code-Unity/docs/API.md

     }
 ```

+### `/api/auth/logout`

+#### POST
+Logs out an authenticated user.
+Requires no body.
+Will return a 200 response if successfully logged out, or a 422 if the current user is not logged in.

 #### PUT
 Registers a user and then logs them in.
 Will return 400 if required fields are missing.
 422 if a registered user already owns that username or email.